St Michael & All Angels Church, Tongwynlais

 History

-St Michael and All Angels Church is constructed in red and grey sandstone and was opened in 1877.
-It would function as a chapel of ease to St Mary’s Church, Whitchurch for the next 44 years.
+John Pritchard, a Welsh architect in the neo-Gothic style, was engaged to build the church.
+St Michael’s church is constructed in red and grey sandstone and was opened in 1877.
+It would function as a chapel of ease to St Mary’s church Whitchurch for the next 44 years.

 After the formation of the Church in Wales in 1920, changes were carried out to the parish structures in the area.
-In 1921, St Michael’s was partitioned from the Parish of Whitchurch, and was placed in a new Parish of Tongwynlais.
+In 1921 St Michael’s was partitioned from the Parish of Whitchurch and was placed in a new Parish of Tongwynlais.
 The new parish was initially in the Deanery of Caerphilly but has since been transferred to the Deanery of Llandaff.

 Explore